ansible/ansible-builder/docs/collection_metadata.rst

 =========================

-Collections inside of the ``galaxy`` entry of an execution environment will contribute their python and system requirements to the image.
+Collections inside of the ``galaxy`` entry of an execution environment will contribute their Python and system requirements to the image.

 Requirements from a collection can be recognized in these ways:

--  A file ``meta/execution-environment.yml`` references the python and/or bindep requirements files
+-  A file ``meta/execution-environment.yml`` references the Python and/or bindep requirements files
 -  A file named ``requirements.txt`` is in the root level of the collection